 Will the project take away from our global efforts?

 Not at all.
 We maintain our Global Fund and have projects planned in our annual operating budget for missionary support.
 Here For Good is a capital project that goes beyond our current budget and funds.
 As we grow, we will actually be able to increase our global efforts.

 Why is Here For Good a one-year capital project instead of a three-year project?

 A big part of Here For Good is to involve everyone in the mission of Chase Oaks and to see spiritual transformation in all of our lives.
 For people who are at the beginning of their generosity journey, a one-year commitment seems much more doable than a three-year commitment.
 However, if it takes more than a year to fulfill your gift, that is completely fine.
 The overall heart is to encourage as many people as possible to take a spiritual step of generosity, to be a part of God’s story here at Chase Oaks, and to be here for good.

 Do we plan to add debt to complete this project?

-Currently, we expect that all costs will be covered by the gifts and investments in Here For Good; therefore, we do not plan on acquiring additional debt.
-If things were to change or if we do not reach our goals in the Here For Good Project, the elders would discuss debt as one approach.
+Currently, we expect that all costs will be covered by the gifts and investments in Here For Good so we do not plan on acquiring additional debt.
+If we do not reach our goals in the Here For Good Project, the elders would discuss debt as one approach.

 What happens if we don’t raise enough money for the project?